csmastersUH/data_analysis_with_python_2020/README.md

 To set up this automation, follow the next instructions:

 In Github choose settings -> Developer settings -> Personal access tokens and generate an access token and copy it.
+(This may not be required with the app)

 In Travis CI (travis-ci.com) select the correct repository and add an environment variable with key ´GITHUB_TOKEN´ and as value the secret token you got from github.
 This allows Travis to push the html pages to the gh-pages branch of the github repository.

+**Possibly time saving notes:**

+* Ensure that `.travis.yml` and `.gitignore` files are present.
+* The `.py` files requre execution bits to be able to run on Travis.

 You may at some point need to install the Travis CI application to github.